shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 In DMR Tier2 the timer will not start counting until the repeater becomes active.

-During DMR TX a VU meter is displayed showing the input microphone level, in the form of a bar graph across the top of the screen.
+During FM and DMR Tx a VU meter is displayed showing the input microphone level, in the form of a bar graph across the top of the screen.

 ![](media/dmr-mic-level.png)

 ### Timeout warning beep

-A timeout warning can be configured in the Utilities menu.
-The radio will beep every 5 seconds when the remaining call time is less than the Timeout warning time that you have configured in the Options screen.
+A timeout warning can be configured in the Sound Options menu.
+The radio will beep every 5 seconds when the remaining call time is less than the timeout.

 ### TOT